floriansaqipi/projekti-ueb/README.md

 ## Requirements

 To run the application, you only need a web browser.
-You can start by opening any of the HTML files included in the project or visit [project link] to access the live version.
+You can start by opening any of the HTML files included in the project or visit https://job-finder1.netlify.app/ to access the live version.

 ## How to Run